ssuryanarayanan/Qi-Docs/docs/QiStreams.rst

 `QiStreamBehaviors <https://qi-docs.readthedocs.org/en/latest/QiStreamBehaviors/>`__
 for more information.

-**Rules for QiStream *Id*:**
+**Rules for QiStream *ID*:**

-1. Not case sensitive
+1. Is not case sensitive
-2. Spaces are allowed
+2. Can contain spaces
 3. Cannot start with two underscores ("\_\_")
 4. Cannot start or end with a period (".")
-5. Maximum of 260 characters
+5. Can contain a maximum of 260 characters
 6. Cannot use the following characters: ( / : ? # [ ] @ ! $ & ' ( ) \* +
    , ; = %)
-7. No more than 250 periods (".") allowed
+7. Cannot contain more than 250 periods (".")

 GetStream( )
 ------------